 Throughout your studies you’ll have use of our modern, state-of-the-art laboratory facilities and 24-hour access to industry-standard engineering design software at dedicated computer clusters on campus, so you’ll have the opportunity and equipment to explore ideas and tackle problems.

 We offer two study options.
 You can choose three years full-time or four years full-time with a one-year work placement between years two and three that will give you the chance to apply what you’ve learned to real-life situations.

-If you enter on the BEng route, you can transfer to the MEng programme at the end of your second year based on achieving the required grades.
+If you start on the full-time course, you can transfer to the professional development option at any time before the end of Level 2.

 - Fundamentals of Solid Body Mechanics

 - Mechanical Laboratories, Technical Drawing and Workshop Experience